-Brighton and Hove Fair Trade Steering Group, supported by the local Council and the Fairtrade Foundation in London, has started a city-wide initiative to re-use school uniforms called “Brighton and Hove Smarter Uniforms.”
+Brighton and Hove Fair Trade Steering Group, an organisation supported by the local Council and the Fairtrade Foundation in London, has started a city-wide initiative to re-use school uniforms called “Brighton and Hove Smarter Uniforms.”

 The aim: to save parents money; to fundraise for schools and to get the most wear out of school uniforms which will curb the amount of clothing that goes to landfill and the amount of resources used in the production of surplus clothing.
-Read more about their pilot program here
+Read more about the pilot program here

 Council renews commitment to buying Fair Trade

 Brighton & Hove City Council has re-affirmed its commitment to buying Fair Trade for food and catering.

 In a report at the Policy, Resources and Growth committee on 9 June, members were asked to support the proposals initially raised as a Notice of Motion at Full Council in January 2016 by Councillor Tracey Hill, currently the Chair of Brighton and Hove Fair Trade Steering Group.

 The council’s Sustainability Action Plan already confirms the commitment to Fair Trade and the city was awarded Fair Trade City status in 2004 and renewed in 2015.
 The commitment to Fair Trade includes supporting Fair Trade fortnight which takes place annually at the beginning of March.

 Cllr Warren Morgan, chair of the Policy, Resources and Growth committee and Leader of the Council said: “It makes absolute sense for us to continue the council’s commitment to buying Fair Trade and take part in Fair Trade fortnight.
 The social, economic and environmental benefits of fair trade are well known and we fully support this approach in the council’s procurement strategy.”